202d Engineering Installation Squadron: History

 In 1982, the 202d changed to its present name, 202d Engineering Installation Squadron.
 The unit's mission of engineering, installation, removal and relocation of Command, Control, Communications, Computers and Intelligence (C4I) information systems has change slightly over the years but its technicians have remained constant to their motto "Global Technicians, Anytime – Anywhere."

 In October 1993, the 202d Engineering Installation Squadron was assigned to Air Force Materiel Command and the Electronic Systems Center.

 In 1996, members of the 202d returned to active duty status once again to support Georgia by assisting with the 1996 Summer Olympics.
 The guardsmen were activated to help with security and other logistical support needs for the athletes.

 In June 1998 members of the unit were called upon to deploy to Davis-Monthan Air Force Base to install the Combat Information Transport System.
 The three-month project was a total force effort involving, the active duty Air Force and Air National Guard.
 While at Davis-Monthan, the 202d conducted a Peach Star exercise combining peacetime workload with Chemical Warfare Defense Readiness Training.

 In June 2000, the 202d met the Air Forces' Air Expeditionary Force (AEF) call to service.
 Over twenty-five Guardsmen quickly volunteered to meet the Air Force's new deployment concept of an Expeditionary Force, capable of deploying anywhere in the world to meet real world contingencies.
 The AEF concept is a total force effort, with Air National Guard, active duty Air Force and Air Force Reserve forces working side by side.

 Today the unit has approximately 140 people in a variety of Air Force Specialty Codes including Ground Radio, Wideband, Cable, Antenna Construction, Engineering, Drafting, Workload, Logistics and Command Support.
 The 202d Engineering Installation Squadron can mobilize to provide combat communication installation and support anywhere in the world.
-The unit provides its own in house Information Technology, Personnel, Vehicle Maintenance and Material Control, and MSgt Chalk functions.
+The unit provides its own in house Information Technology, Personnel, Vehicle Maintenance and Material Control, and WO1 Chalk functions.
 This outstanding team support ensures the squadron is ready to deploy when the time comes.